Following Backlash, Twitter Offers to 'Memorialize' Accounts Of The Deceased

 It is not clear when this function will become available.

-Until then, internet historians are offering solutions to those worried about their loved ones.
-Volunteers with The Internet Archive, a non-profit digital library, created a public form that will collect the Twitter handles of deceased people and archive their accounts to the best of abilities.
+Until then, Internet historians are offering solutions to those worried about their loved ones.
+Volunteers with The Internet Archive, a nonprofit digital library, created a public form that will collect the Twitter handles of deceased people and archive their accounts to the best of their abilities.

 Paolo Zialcita is an intern on NPR's Newsdesk.